sergkudinov/ece-devops/content/1-devops-introduction/index.md

 ## Covered topics

 - Benefits
-- Lifecycle
-- Process & tools
+- Lifecycle and tools
+- SRE implements DevOps
-- Scrum, Agile Manifesto, extreme programming
+- Agile and Scrum
-- Principles of Site Reliability Engineering (SRE)

 [Go to the slides' content](slides.md).